Veejay/gofetch/README.markdown

 Type in a URL in the input field and click `go`, it will display the results.

+## Documentation

+Not much to document eh, but well, you can check the [wiki](https://github.com/Veejay/gofetch/wiki)

 ## What it does

 * Gets the URL to search over WebSockets